ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - network_capabilities_list REQUIRED: The set of origin network parameters reported by the client to the server.

-- client_identity_pubkey REQUIRED.
-The public key of client who sent this message.

-- server_identity_pubkey REQUIRED.
-The public key of server for whom this message is intended.

 - multiple_claims_allowed OPTIONAL: true/false.

 - multiple_cancels_allowed OPTIONAL: true/false.